 The Echo’s seat is adjustable up and down for a good, comfortable and custom riding experience.

-✔️ Long list of additional options.
-Tweak your Echo with a range of add-ons include a wind guard, a holder for your smartphone, bottle cage (not compatible with larger 32oz water bottles like Nalgene or YETI).
+✅️ Long list of additional options.
+Tweak your Echo with a range of add-ons including a wind guard, a holder for your smartphone, and a water bottle cage (not compatible with larger 32oz water bottles like Nalgene or YETI).

 The pedal clips are also full metal (you can select Shimano cleats as an add-on during the checkout process on Rogue’s website as well).